 Since 2001, BIPAI's Romanian Clinical Center of Excellence has provided HIV/AIDS care and treatment services to more than 500 HIV-infected and HIV-exposed children and young adults.

 Currently, the range of services was expanded offering, under one roof, services such as medical, psychological and social assistance to approximately 980 patients of all ages.

 BIPAI Romania operates a clinical center of excellence (COE) in Constanta, three offices for rapid testing and counseling in Constanta and Tulcea, (the country's first) and a protected housing complex for homeless youth.

-Children in Romania account for more than half of all European pediatric AIDS cases.
+In the early 90's children in Romania accounted for more than half of all European pediatric AIDS cases.
 Most Romanian children with AIDS were infected with HIV as a result of discarded medical practices of the past, including reuse of disposable needles and repeated transfusions of sick and premature infants with whole human blood.

-However, a second epidemic wave is emerging, with most Romanian HIV treatment centers reporting growing numbers of infants with vertical (mother-to-infant) HIV infection.
-Approximately 50% of Romanian children with AIDS are orphaned or abandoned.
+Approximately 50% of Romanian children with AIDS were orphaned or abandoned.
 BIPAI has worked collaboratively with the Romanian Ministry of Health and Romanian professionals since 1996.